Georgy-Khachatryan/MeshDecimationTools/README.md

 ```

 ## Continuous level of detail overview
-> This is a high level overview of most important concepts.
+> This is a high level overview of the most important concepts.
 For an in depth discussion about virtual geometry refer to [[Brian Karis, Rune Stubbe, Graham Wihlidal.
 2021.
 Nanite A Deep Dive.]](https://advances.realtimerendering.com/s2021/Karis_Nanite_SIGGRAPH_Advances_2021_final.pdf).

 Continuous level of detail is represented by a hierarchy of meshlets and meshlet groups:

 ![CLOD_DAG](docs/CLOD_DAG.svg)

 ### Meshlets
 Meshlets are small sets of adjacent triangles that serve as the unit of LOD swapping.
 Each meshlet has a current and coarser level of detail groups.
-For example meshlet 6 is built from triangles of meshlet group 0 (current level of detail) and is part of meshlet group 3 (coarser level of detail).
+For example meshlet 6 is built from triangles of meshlet group 0 (current level of detail 0) and is part of meshlet group 3 (coarser level of detail 1).
 For convenience meshlets store both current and coarser level of detail group indices as well as their error metrics.
 Meshlet LOD culling requires evaluation of both error metrics:
 ```
 bool should_render_meshlet =
     (EvaluateErrorMetric(meshlet.current_level_error_metric) <= target_error) && // Current LOD meshlet error is small enough.
     (EvaluateErrorMetric(meshlet.coarser_level_error_metric) >  target_error).   // Coarser LOD meshlet error is too high.
 ```
+To simplify runtime material binning and rendering code, meshlets contain triangles of only a single geometry.

 ### Meshlet groups
-Meshlet groups are sets of adjacent meshlets that server as the unit of mesh decimation.
+Meshlet groups are sets of adjacent meshlets that serve as the unit of mesh decimation.
 They are built from meshlets, decimated, and then split back into meshlets.
 For example meshlet group 1 is built from meshlets 2, 3, 4 and split into meshlets 7, 8.
 Meshlet groups store a union of source meshlet errors, as well as group's own decimation error.
 This makes the error function monotonically increasing as you get closer to the last LOD.
 For example error for meshlet group 4 is computed as:
  ```
  meshlet_group_4.error_metric = ErrorMetricUnion(
     meshlet_group_4_decimation_error,